MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 Comintern influence was exerted with increasing effectiveness.
 The Resolution of the First CCP Congress (July 1921) is a short document which rejects compromise with the Nationalists (KMT), but the Decisions of the Second Congress (July 1922) attack "imperialism," drop the non-compromise policy in order to permit Communists to join the KMT, and provide the theoretical rationale that the proletariat must help the bourgeoisie at this stage against "imperialism and feudalism."
 The hand of the Comintern is unmistakable in the Decisions and in early CCP policy documents.

 9. Chen Boda: "Mao Zedong's Theory on the Chinese Revolution Is the Integration of Marxism-Leninism with the Chinese Revolution."
-Hsueh-hsi (Study), Peking, 1 July 1951.
+Hsueh-hsi (Study), Beijing, 1 July 1951.

-10. Zhang Ruxin: Kuan-yu Mao Zedong Tung-chih tsai Ti-i tzu Kuo-nei Ko-ming Chan-cheng Shih-ch'i ti Liang-pien Chu-tso (On Two Works of Comrade Mao Zedong During the First Revolutionary Civil War Period).
-Jen-min Chupan She, Peking, September 1953, p.
-6. (This pamphlet is the published version of a lecture given by Chang at the Marx-Lenin Academy, Peking, in June 1953).
+10. Zhang Ruxin: Kuan-yu Mao Zedong Tung-chih tsai Ti-i tzu Kuo-nei Ko-ming Chan-zheng Shih-ch'i ti Liang-pien Zhu-tso (On Two Works of Comrade Mao Zedong During the First Revolutionary Civil War Period).
+Jen-min Chupan She, Beijing, September 1953, p.
+6. (This pamphlet is the published version of a lecture given by Zhang at the Marx-Lenin Academy, Beijing, in June 1953).

-11. Chang: ibid., pp. 7-8.
+11. Zhang: ibid., pp. 7-8.

 12. Engels: "Die Bewegungen von 1847" (The Movements of 1847), in Marx/Engels: Gesamtausgabe (Collected Works), Section I, Volume VI, Marx-Engels Verlag, G.m.b.H., Berlin, 1932, pp. 397-8.
 (Originally published as an article in the Deutscher Brusseler Zeitung, 23 January 1848, Number 7, pp. 1-2.)